eintopf/Unity-DOTS-Entity-Selection-Visualizer/README.md

 Select an entity and you will see the transform handle popup for the entity.

 Feel free to use it and modify it.

+# TODO
+Find a nicer way to resolve the Unity selection proxy since Resources.FindObjectsOfType isn't the most elegant solution ;) This was the most straight forward solution, since I don't know exactly when the entity selection proxy (ScriptableObject) is created / destroyed.